Practice Profile

 Michael assisted in the drafting of a defence to a pre-action protocol letter for advertisement consent for a well-known high street brand on Oxford Circus.
 The case involved a complex interaction between the regimes of express and deemed consent under the Control of Advertisement Regulations 2007.

 Michael has represented a number of authorities – and the Government – seeking strike outs or summary judgments.
-He represented a London authority against a vexatious litigant, and successfully obtained an extended civil restraining order against him before HHJ Jan Luba KC (who was then a Senior Circuit Judge, serving as the Designated Civil Judge for London).
+He represented a London authority against a vexatious litigant, and successfully obtained (twice) a general civil restraining order against him).

 Bar Awards & Scholarships